On This Page

 Document Classification

-AWS positions document classification as the crucial first step in IDP workflows, determining subsequent processing steps through Amazon Textract and Amazon Comprehend integration.
+Document classification represents the crucial first step in IDP workflows, determining subsequent processing steps.
+AWS positions this capability as foundational through Amazon Textract and Amazon Comprehend integration.

 Form Processing

-Document segmentation identifies form fields, checkboxes, and input areas to guide extraction.
+Document segmentation identifies form fields, checkboxes, and input areas to guide extraction and data capture workflows.

 Table Detection and Extraction